 Mr. Stevens has a Bachelors degree from the University of Dayton in Journalism and Psychology, a second Bachelors degree in Audio Recording and Music Business from Middle Tennessee State, and holds a Masters Degree in Music Therapy and Counseling from Naropa University in Boulder Colorado.
 Mr. Stevens also received his certification in Neurologic Music Therapy from Colorado State University.
 He is a published songwriter/producer and many of his compositions have been licensed into film and television productions around the world.
 In his spare time, Mr. Stevens like to produce original music in his recording studio, scuba dive, read Music Therapy research journals, and go on adventures with his wife.

 During his studies, Mr. Moser enjoyed minoring in voice, studying viola, and discovering his love of conducting.
-He has now been directing music programs for many years.
-This fall Mr. Moser begins a new position as Visiting Instructor of Music at Mercyhurst University in Erie, PA.
-Summers he can be found working as the Orchestra Program and Adjudication Director for the Philadelphia International Music Festival and teaching at other festivals.
+Now entering his second year as director of the Mercyhurst Civic Orchestra, he has already enjoyed leading the orchestra into new and exciting adventures.
+He has expanded the performance schedule to include three full symphonic concerts and is accompanying the opera as well.
+He instituted an annual concerto competition, led the ensemble through the shift from a chamber group to a full symphony, and has exponentially expanded the membership.
+Summers, he can be found working as the Orchestra Program and Adjudication Director for the Philadelphia International Music Festival where he organizes and oversees between 7-10 orchestras reaching four to five hundred students.
 Recent prior posts include Orchestra Director at Kutztown University and Music Director of the Wilmington Community Orchestra.
-Before moving to Philadelphia, he was the Director of Orchestras and Instructor of Music at Westminster College and served as adjunct faculty for Grove City College.
+Before moving to Philadelphia, he was the Director of Orchestras and Instructor of Music at Westminster College and served as Adjunct Faculty for Grove City College.
 He has also been the Director of Music at University Presbyterian Church, Providence Presbyterian Church, and Proclamation Presbyterian Church.

 An active performer, Mr. Moser regularly concertizes with chamber ensembles, as a recitalist, and with orchestras.
-He is a member of the Music at Ethical: Concerts on the Square players and the Bay-Atlantic Symphony.
+This year he begins his tenure as Principal Second Violin with the Erie Philharmonic.
+Mr. Moser also will be performing as Soloist with the Mercyhurst Civic Orchestra and the Bloomsburg Symphony Orchestra.
+This year he will also be performing at SUNY Fredonia and in Virginia.
+This past December 2016, Mr. Moser enjoyed the opportunity to participate in an expansive ten city orchestra tour of China.
 For two years he toured extensively with Sandip Burman – an internationally renowned tabla artist.
-Mr. Moser was also a member of the Wheeling Symphony and the Erie Philharmonic.
+Mr. Moser was also a member of the Wheeling Symphony, Music at Ethical: Concerts on the Square players and the Bay-Atlantic Symphony.
 Mr. Moser has served as concertmaster for Pittsburgh Opera Theater, Music on the Edge, the Erie Philharmonic, and Musica Nova, among others.
-He has served as principal second with the Bay-Atlantic Symphony and the Wheeling Symphony.
+He has served as Principal Second with the Bay-Atlantic Symphony and the Wheeling Symphony.
 Mr. Moser was winner of the Pittsburgh Concert Society Solo Competition, the Philadelphia College of Bible Solo Competition (2 years), the Northern Virginia Music Teachers Association Solo Competition, the Shenandoah University Concerto competition, and was a finalist in the National Symphony Orchestra's Young Soloists Competition.
 Mr. Moser was a founding member of the Arizona State University’s Katherine K. Herberger Graduate String Quartet.
-He also enjoys other opportunities to collaborate with ensembles such as the Pittsburgh-based contemporary group and ensemble in residence at the University of Pittsburgh, IONSOUND.

 Mr. Moser and his wife are blessed with three children.